codeskyblue/fswatch/README.md

 # fswatch

-Define `fswatch`: Command line tool.
+A definition of **fswatch**: Command line tool.
 Use file system event to trigger user defined commands.

-Code refs from [bee](https://github.com/astaxie/bee), fsnotify

 fswatch will follow 3 steps.